ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after noon.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 91, with temperatures falling to around 85 in the
+High near 91, with temperatures falling to around 85 in the afternoon.
-         afternoon.
-South wind 9 to 15 mph, with gusts as high as 22 mph.
+         South wind 12 to 15 mph, with gusts as high as 22 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">